 There are almost 120 boys for each 100 girls being born in China, due to the one-child policy leading parents to prefer boys to girls.
 Historically, this skewed ratio has meant big trouble, and one of the ways societies coped was by starting wars.

 Women are being kidnapped and sold as brides.
 From 2001 to 2003 China’s police freed more than 42,000 kidnapped women and children.
 And it’s only likely to get worse; one estimate puts the number of bachelors over the next decade at 40 million.

 This could pose a threat to China’s stability according to Valerie Hudson and Andrea Den Boer, authors of “Security Implications of Asia’s Surplus Male Population”, which cites two Manchu Dynasty rebellions in areas that were disproportionately male.
 They believe that young adult men unlikely to find wives are “much more prone to attempt to improve their situation through violent and criminal behavior in a strategy of coalitional aggression.”

 Whether China dissolves in internal chaos, kicked off by hunger and unhappy bachelors, or explodes outward militarily as resources grow scarce, remains to be seen.
-But given China’s violent history, it’s a sure bet there’s a conflagration ahead.
+But given China’s violent history, it’s a sure bet there’s a conflagration ahead (Wikipedia 2015).